skiffos/SkiffOS/README.md

 [Buildroot dependencies]: https://buildroot.org/downloads/manual/manual.html#requirement-mandatory

-This example uses `pi/4`, which can be replaced with any of the hardware support packages listed in the [Supported Systems](#supported-systems) table.
+This example uses `pi/4` for the Raspberry Pi 4, see [Supported Systems].

+[Supported Systems]: #supported-systems

-You will need a SSH public key to access the system.
-If you don't have one, [create a SSH key] on your development machine.
-Add the public key (located at `~/.ssh/id_ed25519.pub`) to your build by copying it to `overrides/root_overlay/etc/skiff/authorized_keys/my-key.pub`.
-The keys can also be added to a configuration package (instead of `overrides`).
+[Create a SSH key] on your development machine.
+Add the public key to your build with `cp ~/.ssh/*.pub ./overrides/root_overlay/etc/skiff/authorized_keys`.
+This will be needed to enable SSH access.

-[create a SSH key]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key
+[Create a SSH key]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key

 ```sh
 $ make                             # lists all available options